 Data logging does not have to be complicated anymore.
 The BRX Do-More Series PLC can log your specific data up to 32 Gigabits on a Micro SD Card.
 It will store your data for future data analysis in a CSV (Comma Separated Value) Txt file based on time and/or event.

 This is all accomplished with just one instruction in the BRX PLC.
 Excel is just one program that you can import and analyze this CSV Text file.

 Do-More Designer has a Browse PLC File Systems window that will allow you to copy, create and delete the files from the connected computer.
 This will save you from going to each controller, removing and copying the files on the Micro SD Card.

 We will be looking at the data logging instruction in the BRX Series PLC and how to retrieve and view this information.
 Let’s get started.
 Continue Reading!

 We will now look at shifting instructions in the BRX Do-More controller.
 PLC shifting instructions will move bits in memory areas a fixed amount when instructed.
 Bits are on/off, 1 or 0, and are usually associated together to form a memory location.
 The memory location can be used for numbers or positions.

 PLC BITS NUMBERS AND POSITION is a post that will review the different methods that the PLC will interpret the information in memory

-Our first program for the BRX PLC involved a start stop jog circuit.
-We will now use the Do-More Designer Software to monitor, test and modify this program.
+We will now look at monitoring and testing our BRX Do-More program in our controller.
+Our first program for the BRX Do-More PLC involved a start-stop jog circuit.
+We will now use the Do-More Designer Software to monitor, test, and modify this program.
 As a system integrator, this ability can prove very useful to you in the field when troubleshooting your automation system.

 We will be monitoring the ladder logic status and bits.
 Changing the bit status will be done by forcing the inputs and outputs.